Student struck with cricket bat knocked unconscious

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A student was knocked out with a cricket bat after a large fight broke out in central Dunedin.
+A student was knocked out with a cricket bat after a large fight broke out in central Dunedin last night.

 Police were called to London St at 9.30pm yesterday after reports of a large number of men fighting, Senior Sergeant Craig Dinnissen said.